crannull-banner-2025

 Journals Read by Architects

-Many of the rest of the industry's 300+ journals also reach architects, enabling sector-specific targeting through journals, such as darc (decorative lighting in architecture), the circulation of which was stated as 16,000 in 2023, with 46% of readers being Architects / Interior Designers); Healthcare Design & Management, the 2023 media pack for which cites circulation of 8,295, of which 20% are architects (this includes its sister title - MHDF); Hotelier and Hotel Design - the 2023 media pack states that the readership includes 4,300 architects; and Education Design & Build, for which the 2023 media pack gives a circulation of 8,860, of which 30% are architects (this includes its sister title - HEE).
-Needless to say, these represent just a fraction of the titles in the marketplace.
-In order to identify the most appropriate journal for your marketing campaign, our index of 330+ UK construction industry journals includes editorial and sales contacts and circulation, together with a short profile of the target audience for each title.
-You can download it here
+Many of the rest of the industry's 300+ journals also reach architects, enabling sector-specific targeting through journals such as Healthcare Design & Management, the 2026 media pack for which cites circulation of 8,295, of which 20% are architects (this includes its sister title - MHDF); Hotelier and Hospitality Design - the 2026 media pack states that the readership includes 5,094 architects; and Education Design & Build, for which the 2026 media pack gives a circulation of 8,860, of which 30% are architects (this includes its sister title - HEE).

 Exhibitions Attracting Architects